top of page

 6. Inadequate Compensation and Benefits

 Additionally, a lack of comprehensive benefits can further contribute to attrition.
-This is where it makes sense to take a good look at the cost to replace the agent versus a modest adjustment to compensation.
+Here, it makes sense to consider the cost of replacing the agent versus a modest adjustment to compensation.

 7. Insufficient Training and Support